-With the quick rise and fall of technology buzzwords and trends (especially in the era of ‘big data’ and ‘AI’), it can be difficult to distinguish which platforms are worth considering for your next project.
+With the quick rise and fall of technology buzzwords and trends (especially in the era of “big data” and AI), it can be difficult to distinguish which platforms are worth considering for your next project.
 One that will change the way you think about centralizing key organizational data is Microsoft’s Azure Databricks, a platform released in March of this year.
-While it offers role-specific benefits across the spectrum, outlined below are three primary differentiators showcasing how Azure Databricks could be an asset to any organization.
+While it offers role-specific benefits across the spectrum, outlined below are three primary differentiators showcasing how it could be an asset to any organization.

 The following features ensure that you spend your time analyzing and architecting your data rather than worrying about source control or monitoring computing performance.
-People on your team that would otherwise be managing these can now be tasked to business-focused goals rather than back-end IT duties.
+People on your team who would otherwise be managing these can now be tasked to business-focused goals rather than backend IT duties.

-- One-click set up — Enables you to launch your Apache Spark environment through a point and click wizard, reducing confusion and saving you time.
+- One-click set up — This enables you to launch your Apache Spark environment through a point and click wizard, reducing confusion and saving you time.

 - Built-in source control — Azure Databricks displays revision history logs in notebook editors and easily links to a variety of repositories.

 - Collaboration capabilities — Notebooks can only be shared with those who have access to the workspace.
 Users can add comments without making direct changes to the code.

 2. Azure Databricks integrates natively with existing Azure services and tools.

 One of the best things about Azure Databricks is that you can implement Apache Spark analytics directly into your existing analytics platform in a variety of ways.
 Power BI shines here with Spark — no more waiting on scheduled refreshes or long-running queries hitting your database.
 Analytics is now real-time, all the time.